 Analyzing Schlumberger's Unusual Options Activity

-Shares of Schlumberger (NYSE:SLB) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved down to $27.83.
+Schlumberger (NYSE:SLB) shares experienced unusual options activity on Thursday.
+The stock price moved up to $29.71 following the option alert.

 - Sentiment: BULLISH